getify/foi-lang/formalization-work/Foi-Specification.md

 the innermost handler scope whose caught-set (§6.3.1) includes the perform's effect kind.
 Per §6.1, an unhandled perform is rejected at compile time under §6.13; no runtime search failure path exists.
-4. Deliver the payload value to the located handler's arm (§6.3).
+4. Deliver the payload value to the located handler's arm (§6.3), wrapped in a perform-event object (§6.3.2) with the payload at `.value`.
 5. The arm evaluates in its own scope.
-If the arm invokes `ret(v)`, the suspended computation resumes at the perform site with `v` as the perform-site expression's value, runs forward until natural completion or its next perform under the same handler scope, and `ret(v)` returns the resulting value up to the arm.
-If the arm never invokes `ret`, the handler scope terminates at this dispatch; the suspended computation is not resumed.
+If the arm invokes `ret(v)`, the suspended computation resumes at the perform site with `v` as the perform-site expression's value, running forward until natural completion or its next perform under the same handler scope.
+If the arm never invokes `ret` and does not produce a `Done@` arm-terminal (§6.4.1), the perform site remains suspended; a captured `ret` (§6.3.2) may resume it later from a different dynamic context.
-6. The arm terminal at scope termination is the handler expression's value (§6.3.3).
+6. Handler-scope termination and the value of the enclosing `~<*` expression are specified in §6.3.3; the handler expression evaluates to a `Promise` that resolves at scope termination.

 The suspension is not visible in the perform-site's source form.
 From the perform-site expression's point of view, `Effect.Ask% "prompt"` is